 Blood urea nitrogen, or BUN, and creatinine tests to find out if your kidneys are

-Levels of other medicines you may be taking
+Tests to check the levels of other medicines you may be taking

-if you have an ethnic background that puts you at risk.
+may advise this if you have an ethnic background that puts you at risk.

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used

 for the test, and other things.
 Your test results may not mean you have a problem.